RetroAchievements/docs/docs/guidelines/content/badge-and-icon-guidelines.md

 Reports of suspected AI-generated art in public channels will be addressed promptly to prevent harassment of developers or artists.

-### Future Considerations

-As AI image generation technology improves, enforcement of this policy may become more challenging.
-However, this policy establishes the community's intent to prioritize human-created artwork and maintain the collaborative spirit of RetroAchievements.

 ## Uploading Game Icons

 **Developers:**